Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

 ####Set Location
-If you haven't included the ACCESS_COARSE_LOCATION or the ACCESS_FINE_LOCATION optional permissions, you can still pass StartApp the user's location using an explicit API.
+If you included the ACCESS_COARSE_LOCATION or the ACCESS_FINE_LOCATION optional permissions, you can skip this step.

 The location of the user is a dynamic property which is changed constantly.
 Hence, you should provide it every time you load a new Ad: